Molenlanden

 Molenlanden (/nl/) is a municipality in the province of South Holland in the Netherlands.
 The municipality was created on 1 January 2019 by merging the municipalities of Giessenlanden en Molenwaard.
-It is located east of Rotterdam along the Lek.
-The World Heritage Site of Kinderdijk is in the gemeente.
+It is located east of Rotterdam along and south of the Lek.
+The World Heritage Site of Kinderdijk is in the municipality.
 Its largest population centers are Nieuw-Lekkerland and Giessenburg.

 The municipality includes the settlements of Arkel, Bleskensgraaf, Brandwijk, De Donk, Gelkenes, Gijbeland, Giessen-Oudekerk, Giessenburg, Goudriaan, Graafland, Groot-Ammers, Hofwegen Hoogblokland, Hoornaar, Kinderdijk, Kooiwijk, Langerak, Liesveld, Molenaarsgraaf, Nieuw-Lekkerland, Nieuwpoort, Noordeloos, Ottoland, Oud-Alblas, Schelluinen, Streefkerk, Vuilendam, Waal, and Wijngaarden.